maneatsbible/maneatsbible.github.io/_letters/lots-of-grace.md

 Elders of the churches, please hear this message and open your church parking lots for the safe harbor of our most vulnerable sheep.
 God is no respecter of persons, and He calls on us also to judge righteously, without respect of persons.
 God also calls on the churches to give to the needy without the expectation of a return on investment.
 The transactional giving of the world, falsely called charity, is opposed to the sacrificial love of God, which is true charity.

-The vision for Lots of Grace depends on the grace and instruction given in Jesus Christ.
-To wit, shepherds of Christ will watch over the flock at all hours, ensuring safety and proper conduct.
-Shepherds will deliver daily reports to the elders of the churches on every aspect of operations.
+The vision for Lots of Grace depends on the grace and wisdom given in Jesus Christ.
+To wit, shepherds shall watch over the flock at all hours, ensuring safety and proper conduct in the sight of God.
+Shepherds shall deliver daily reports to the elders of the churches on every aspect of operations.

+The grace of your charity comes with some benefits, such as the revitalization of the Holy Spirit in your churches, which is able to lift up the poor in spirit, feed the hungry and heal the sick.
+Moreover, your good example has the power to save souls from destruction.
+Do not squander the gifts you've been given.

+For more information, reach out to me.